kb2a/kb2abot-client/.github/ISSUE_TEMPLATE/plugin-request.md

 title: ''
 labels: plugin
 assignees: ''
 ---

 -   Plugin name:
 -   How's it work:
-- Why we should adding it:
+-   Why we should add it:

-Thanks.